At a Glance

 - Protein powders and meal replacements

-- Pharmaceutical tablets and syrups
+- Medicines such as tablets and syrups

-- Diet sodas and low-calorie beverages
+- Diet soft drinks and low-calorie beverages

 - Sugar-free gum

-- Sugar-free yogurt, desserts, puddings
+- Sugar-free puddings, desserts, and yogurt

-- Some reduced-sugar condiments
+- Reduced-sugar condiments

 Who Should Be More Careful